The only true differentiator in the digital world is customer experience

 A consumer-first approach

 It doesn’t matter what industry or sector you’re in, you can’t ignore customer experience.
-Consumer expectations have been redefined by the likes of Amazon and Uber, that use technology to deliver simple, personalised, accessible-anywhere, automated services.
-As a result, we’re all becoming more and more accustomed to fast, low touch, mobile, customer-centric experiences in every aspect of our daily life.
+Consumer expectations have been defined by the likes of Amazon and Uber, who deliver simple, personalised, automated services through a digital-first approach.
+As a result, we’re all becoming more and more accustomed to fast, low touch, customer-centric experiences in every aspect of our daily life.
 Buying habits have changed at an unprecedented pace because of technology that simplifies the customer experience.

 “You’ve got to start with the customer experience and work back toward the technology – not the other way around.”
 Steve Jobs, Co-Founder of Apple.